+b.
+Include it as part of a club newsletter article

+identifying details

+7. You receive a conversation on a frequency where you are ====== Answer is A =======
-- 14. An Amateur Station is one which is: - a. operated by the holder of a General Amateur Operator's Certificate of Competency on the amateur radio bands - b. owned and operated by a person who is not engaged professionally in radio communications - c. used exclusively to provide two-way communication in connection with activities of amateur sporting organisations - d. used primarily for emergency communications during floods, earthquakes and similar disasters.

-- 15. If the qualified operator of an amateur radio station is absent overseas, the home station may be used by: - a. any member of the immediate family to maintain contact with only the qualified operator - b. any person with an appropriate General Amateur Operator's Certificate of Competency - c. the immediate family to communicate with any amateur radio operator

-16. All amateur stations, regardless of the mode of transmission used, must be equipped with:

-- a. a reliable means for determining the operating radio frequency

-- b. a dummy antenna

-- c. an overmodulation indicating device

-- d. a dc power meter
+- 14. An Amateur Station is one which is: - a. operated by the holder of a General Amateur Operator's Certificate of Competency on the amateur radio bands - b. owned and operated by a person who is not engaged professionally in radio communications - c. used exclusively to provide two-way communication in connection with activities of amateur sporting organisations - 15.
+If the qualified operator of an amateur radio station is absent overseas, the home station may be used by: - a. any member of the immediate family to maintain contact with only the qualified operator - b. any person with an appropriate General Amateur Operator's Certificate of Competency - c. the immediate family to communicate with any amateur radio operator - d. the immediate family if a separate callsign for mobile use has been obtained by the absent operator ====== Answer is B ======== - 16.
+All amateur stations, regardless of the mode of transmission used, must be equipped with: - a. a reliable means for determining the operating radio frequency - b. a dummy antenna - c. an overmodulation indicating device - d. a dc power meter

-- 17. An amateur station may transmit unidentified signals:a. when making a brief test not intended for reception by anyone else - b. when conducted on a clear frequency when no interference will be caused - c. when the meaning of transmitted information must be obscured to preserve secrecy - d. never, such transmissions are not permitted ======= Answer is D ======== - 18.
-You may operate your amateur radio station somewhere in New Zealand for short periods away from the location entered in the administration's database: - a. only during times of emergency - b. only after giving proper notice to the Ministry of Business, Innovation and Employment - c. during an approved emergency practice - d. whenever you want to d. anyone
+- a. when making a brief test not intended for reception by anyone else - b. when conducted on a clear frequency when no interference will be caused - c. when the meaning of transmitted information must be obscured to preserve secrecy - d. never, such transmissions are not permitted ======== Answer is D =========

+18. You may operate your amateur radio station somewhere in New Zealand for short periods away from the location entered in the administration's database:

+- a. only during times of emergency

+- b. only after giving proper notice to the Ministry of Business, Innovation and Employment

+- c. during an approved emergency practice

+- d. whenever you want to

-- 19. Before operating an amateur station in a motor vehicle, you must: - a. give the Land Transport Authority the vehicle's licence plate number - b. inform the Ministry of Business, Innovation and Employment - c. hold a current General Amateur Operator's Certificate of Competency - d. obtain an additional callsign
+- 19. Before operating an amateur station in a motor vehicle, you must: - a. give the Land Transport Authority the vehicle's licence plate number - b. inform the Ministry of Business, Innovation and Employment - c. hold a current General Amateur Operator's Certificate of Competency - d. obtain an additional callsign d. anyone